JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 As I've claimed, naming things is one of the hardest problems in Software Engineering.

-In my experience, Engineers love two types of meaningless variables.
+In my experience, engineers love two types of meaningless variables.

 The first is the "cute" name that is cool, catchy, and ultimately meaningless.
 Like naming your browser "Firefox".